 We are pet friendly… BUT: We love happy campers and we love their furry friends.
 We have a good sized community dog park and even provide a couple RV sites with small private dog parks.
 It’s wonderful to see pups make new friends and mingle.
 But, please keep your pets leashed when strolling around the campground and contained if/when they are begin to act aggressively.
 In respect to neighboring campers, dogs that have the habit of barking continuously through the night are not welcomed.
 Max of 2 well-behaved pets per site is our policy.
 Also, wether you’re within the dog park or walking around the campground, please clean up after your pets.
 There are Doggy bags available at the dog park.
 Campers who leave any type of animal waste or residue (urine and/or poop) in our Yurts will be levied a sizable cleaning fee.

 How is Phone Service there?
 AT&T works great.
 Verizon is good too.
 Sprint & T-Mobile are poor, spotty at best.

 Can I get Wi-Fi everywhere on the campground?
-Google Fiber Wifi is available at our central campus location, throughout Area C (RV, Car Camp & Yurts within the #30s and #40s).
+Google Fiber Wifi is available at our central campus location at Area C (RV, Car Camp & Yurts within the #30s and #40s).
 Generally, RV and Car/Truck Camp sites in Area D (sites 61-71) can also access Wi-Fi, but it is not guaranteed.
+Area E (#81 – 90) Reserved for Long-termers and Volunteer Workampers also has its own wi-fi service.
 Primitive Tent Sites within Areas A & B do not have access to Wi-Fi.